juliang22/AI/PA1 - Chickens and foxes/report.md

    * The successor function would have to be changed to allow  checking for states in which there are more foxes than chickens (until the E limit has been reached).
    * An upper bound of the amount of possible states is = (C+1) x (F+1) x 2 x (E+1)
      * Simply multiply the max possible amount of states for each argument to find the upper bound of possible states

+## Extra Credit
+* For extra credit I implemented a memoized version of dfs.
+This version is very similar to BFS, but targets successors in a very different order.
+Memozied DFS runs at O(min(n, b^m)) time complexity and O(min(n, b^m)) space complexity.